Do you have “psychic-wife syndrome” or PWS? If you’re among the millions of wives who think you can read minds, maybe you should think again.

 When you assume the best, you create harmony and cut down on conflict.

 If you’re looking for techniques to cut down on assumptions and create harmony, learn skills to radically change your marriage in Change Your Mind; Change Your Marriage .

 The next session starts in February.
 I’d suggest enrolling now so you don’t miss out.

 Need skills to build intimacy?

-- Enroll in my next group coaching session–Change Your Mind; Change Your Marriage.
+- Learn skills to radically change your marriage in Change Your Mind; Change Your Marriage.

 - Visit my website, like my Facebook page and join my private Facebook group.

 - Check out my FREE resources and download “How to Be A Wife No Man Will Ever Want to Leave” Challenge!